Cross-Origin Resource Sharing Example with ASP.NET

 • contains /api/getMyData

-So, what's you have to do at server-site.com site is following, you're let your server to return Access-Control-Allow-Origin header to the http response.
+What you have to do at server-site.com is the following — you let your server return the Access-Control-Allow-Origin header in the HTTP response.

-client-site.com site you can just call as following, assume your api is server-site.com/api/getMyData
+On client-site.com you can just call as follows, assuming your API is at server-site.com/api/getMyData:

 $.ajax({ url: "http://server-site.com/api/getMyData" }).then(function () {